0xfourzerofour/st_tcp_server/README.md

 ## Obervations

 Initially I started on a multi threaded version as that is what I am used to but thought it wouldn't be too hard as its a pretty small usecase.
 After looking into the tokio docs I was able to find alternatives for the `read_line` function that does not block (`poll_read`).
+Once that was figured out, all I had to do was create a main loop so that we can continually check for new connections or update existing ones.

 ## Architecture